Unboxed-Software/solana-course/content/transfer-hook.md

-Now, let's say that the `pda_account` was PDA'd off of "some-seed" and `some_account`.
+Now, let's say that the `pda_account` was created from "some-seed" and belonged to `some_account`.
 This is where we can specify the account key index: